On Confidence Sequences for Bounded Random Processes via Universal Gambling Strategies: Continuous Two-Horse Race and [0,1] -Valued Processes

 \subsection{\titrevision{A Mixture-of-Lower-Bounds Portfolio}}

 In this section, we propose a straightforward and computationally efficient alternative to a mixture portfolio, based on a new tight lower bound to the wealth of a constant bettor. \titrevision{To motivate our development, two remarks on the computational aspects on Cover's UP are in order.
-We first note that the choice of the Beta distribution $\mathrm{Beta}(b;\a,\b)$ as a mixture distribution $\pi(b)$ is closely related to the fact that the Beta distribution is the conjugate prior of the (unnormalized) binomial distribution $b^k(1-b)^{t-k}$ (see \eqref{eq:mixture_wealth_individual}), where the specific choice $\a=\b=\half$ is for its minimax optimality.
-Second, we remark that the computational complexity of UP is mainly in computing the term~\eqref{eq:seq_k_statistics}, which originates from the alternative wealth expression~\eqref{eq:distributive_law} followed by the distributive law applied on \eqref{eq:cum_wealth}.
+We first note that the choice of the Beta distribution $\mathrm{Beta}(b;\a,\b)$ as a mixture distribution $\pi(b)$ is closely related to the fact that the Beta distribution is the conjugate prior of the (unnormalized) binomial distribution $b^k(1-b)^{t-k}$ (see \eqnref{eq:mixture_wealth_individual}), where the specific choice $\a=\b=\half$ is for its minimax optimality.
+Second, we remark that the computational complexity of UP is mainly in computing the term in~\eqnref{eq:seq_k_statistics}, which originates from the alternative wealth expression in~\eqnref{eq:distributive_law} followed by the distributive law applied on \eqnref{eq:cum_wealth}.
 Recall that \citet{Orabona--Jun2021} considered a lower bound on the wealth of UP to circumvent the computational complexity.}

-\titrevision{Alternatively, we propose to apply a tight lower bound on the cumulative wealth~\eqref{eq:cum_wealth} of constant bettors first, and then consider a mixture of the lower bounds.
-In this way, we can detour applying the distributive law and thus avoid the costly recursive expression~\eqref{eq:seq_k_statistics}, resulting in a wealth lower bound that can be computed in constant complexity.
-Note that it is still a valid approach for constructing a confidence sequence as PRECiSE is, since we can always use a \emph{deterministic} lower bound on the wealth process in \eqref{eq:apply_ville}, as it only results in a larger (and thus worse) confidence set.}
+\titrevision{Alternatively, we propose to apply a tight lower bound on the cumulative wealth in~\eqnref{eq:cum_wealth} of constant bettors first, and then consider a mixture of the lower bounds.
+In this way, we can detour applying the distributive law and thus avoid the costly recursive expression in~\eqnref{eq:seq_k_statistics}, resulting in a wealth lower bound that can be computed in constant complexity.
+Note that it is still a valid approach for constructing a confidence sequence as PRECiSE is, since we can always use a \emph{deterministic} lower bound on the wealth process in \eqnref{eq:apply_ville}, as it only results in a larger (and thus worse) confidence set.}